 Symbols and abbreviations

-For the purposes of this document, the symbols and abbreviations given in EN 1990, prEN 1998-1-1, prEN 1998-1-2, prEN 1998-5 apply.
+For the purposes of this document, the symbols and abbreviations given in EN 1990, EN 1998-1-1:—2, EN 1998-1-2:—3, EN 1998-5:—4 apply.

 For the symbols related to materials, as well as for symbols not specifically related to the seismic design situation, the provisions of the relevant Eurocodes apply.

 In addition, further symbols and abbreviations, used in connection with the seismic design situation, are defined in the present standard where they occur, for ease of use.
-However, the most frequently occurring symbols used in prEN 1998-4 are listed and defined in 3.2.1 and additional abbreviations are given in 3.2.2.
+However, the most frequently occurring symbols used in this document are listed and defined in 3.2.1 and additional abbreviations are given in 3.2.2.

 Symbols